Tripadvisor: Fake reviews

-In September 2019, consumer organisation Which? said Tripadvisor was still failing to stop fake reviews.
-Its survey of nearly 250,000 reviews for the ten top-ranked hotels in ten popular tourist destinations around the world found that one in seven had "blatant hallmarks" of fake positive reviews.
+In September 2019, the consumer group Which? said that Tripadvisor had not done enough to prevent fake reviews.
+In a survey of nearly 250,000 reviews of the top ten hotels in ten popular tourist destinations, it found that about one in seven reviews showed clear signs of being fake positive reviews.

 Phantom establishments

 In May 2013, a fake restaurant was set up by a disgruntled businessman and reportedly had diners looking for the eatery in an alley filled with rubbish bins.
 The fake listing went undetected on Tripadvisor for about two months.

 In November 2017, journalist Oobah Butler used fake reviews to boost a nonexistent restaurant named The Shed at Dulwich to the top of Tripadvisor rankings for restaurants in London.